N6EE website: http://N6EE.NET84.NET

 I have enjoyed the challenges of Contesting since being introduced to this aspect of the hobby by Don, K9PPJ and Mel, K9QFZ while still in the Chicago area.
 When I moved to California in 1973 I changed my callsign to W6PXG and set up my own modest contest station with a TH6DXX triband yagi at 70 feet and a shorty-forty a few feet above that.
 When vanity callsigns first became available I switched to N6EE - nice and short on CW!

-I have operated from a few DX locations and have held the calls: ZF1RL, C6AJU, VP5/N6EE, AH7NA, VP2VV (club station), and, most recently PJ2/N6EE.
+I have operated from a few DX locations and have held the calls: ZF1RL, C6AJU, VP5/N6EE, AH7NA, VP2VV (club station), PJ2/N6EE and, most recently WP2NN.
 I also operated with Chet W6XK as VP5NN in the 2003 ARRL RTTY Roundup and took first place World with an all-time record score which stood until January 2012.
 Chet and I also set out to surpass the VP5NN record in the 2012 ARRL RTTY Roundup from PJ2N in Curacao.
 We accomplished our goal but the N0NI team in Iowa (of all places) beat us - Congrats to them!
+We headed off again to the U.S. Virgin islands in January 2013 as WP2NN and took First Place World Multi-Operator in RTTY Roundup, but, alas, fell a bit short of the World Record.

 *** VP2VV ***